CAOR-MINES-ParisTech/ukfm/docsource/source/examples.rst

 Examples
 ================================================================================

-The unscented Kalman Filter on parallelizable manifolds has been implemented on the following examples:
+The unscented Kalman filter on parallelizable manifolds has been implemented on the following examples:

 .. toctree::